charleshartman/RB120/assessment_prep/oop_tpm.md

 - can be used for methods that don't fit elsewhere: *containers* (support staff)
 - access classes within modules with namespace resolution operator `::`, for example: `Creatures::Zombie`

+### Class methods vs. Instance methods
+- class methods are called on the class itself
+- instance methods are called on objects that have been instantiated by the class
+- class methods are used for functionality that does not pertain to individual objects

-### Constructors
+### self
-- invoke the class method `::new` on the class to instantiate a new instance of the class
+- when defining a *class method*, we prepend it to the name of the method to identify it as a class method
-- if `#initialize` is defined on the class it will be automatically called upon instantiation of a new object of the class, thus `#initialize` is a *constructor*
+- used within an *instance method* to distinguish it from local variable assignment behavior.
+- `self` always refers to the caller
+	- with class methods, it refers to the calling class
+	- with instance methods it refers to the calling object and lets Ruby know that we are calling a method on that object rather than initializing a local variable of that name.

 ### Method Lookup Path
 - a distinct lookup path is followed each time a method is called